menghaoyu2002/speedracer/README.md

 # Typeracer Autotyper
 Autotyper for typeracer.
 Works just as the name implies.
+Can typeauto anything but specifically designed for typeracer.

 Note: I do not condone cheating.
 This was just a mini project I did while messing around with python libraries.
 All testing was done in a private Typeracer lobby.
 Use at your own discretion.